lisadunlap/VibeCheck/README.md

 ```
 This runs a toy example on LLM outputs, one model is prompted to be friendly, the other cold and factual.
 I randomly assigned preference so friendly results are favored 80% of the time

-*Note:* This is a slightly different definition of vibe than the paper (e.g. "friendly tone" instead of "Tone: High: friendly Low: cold"), but I think it's more intuitive.
-If you want to use the paper definition, you can run `python main_old.py --data_path data/friendly_and_cold_sample.csv --models cold friendly --num_final_vibes 3`
+**Note:** We use a slightly different definition of vibe than the paper (e.g. "friendly tone" instead of "Tone: High: friendly Low: cold").
+I think this definition is more intuitive, but if you want to use the paper definition, you can run `main_old.py` with the same arguments.

 *Gradio Visualization:* Add the `--gradio` flag to see a gradio visualization of the data.
 This is useful for debugging the ranker outputs by looking at the pairwise comparisons.